What is Zero-Day Malware? Understanding the Ultimate Digital Threat

 The Anatomy of a Zero-Day Threat

 In the realm of cybersecurity, few threats generate as much concern as zero-day malware.
 These sophisticated attacks exploit previously unknown vulnerabilities, giving organizations zero days to prepare defenses—hence the name.
-According to recent data from FireEye, zero-day attacks increased by 125% in 2023 compared to the previous year, with the average time to develop patches extending to 43 days.

 Zero-day malware operates by targeting security vulnerabilities that haven’t yet been discovered by the software developers or security community.
 This gives attackers a critical advantage: the ability to exploit systems before defenders even know a weakness exists.